 Summary

-Before you start looking for a new saddle, try to tweak your bike fit and current saddle position.
-If you aren’t able to make it comfortable, you will probably need a new saddle.
+Before looking for a new saddle, try to tweak your bike fit and current saddle position.
+You will probably need a new saddle if you can’t find the right position.

-Make sure to try the saddle in advance, so you don’t spend money on a saddle that does not fit you.
+Try the saddle in advance so you don’t spend money on a saddle that does not fit you.
 Borrow it from friends or specialized stores.

-To choose the right saddle, make sure to select the recommended width and shape based on the explanation above.
+Select the recommended width and shape based on the explanation above to choose the right saddle.

 BONUS: 3 Tips to Improve Your Riding Comfort